 Spondylolisthesis occurs when a lumbar vertebra slips forward.
 It can occur because of a birth defect, trauma, or disease.
 An X-ray and a detailed CT scan will help your doctor diagnose spondylolisthesis.

 - Tight or spasming hamstrings

 - Pain shooting down the leg

-In some cases, there are no symptoms at all.
-Severe spondylolisthesis can affect a person’s posture and gait.
-An individual with spondylolisthesis might lean forward or walk with a waddle.
-Left untreated, serious nerve damage can cause a loss of bladder or bowel control.
+Severe spondylolisthesis can affect a person’s posture and movement.
+A Spondylolisthesis patient might lean forward or walk with a waddle.
+If spondylolisthesis is left untreated, it could cause serious nerve damage resulting in the loss of bladder or bowel control.

 Causes of Spondylolisthesis